Bob Proctor, one of the most legendary figures in personal development has died aged 88.

 Criticism is about focusing only on the problem and highlighting the negative aspects.
 Criticism is difficult to handle and the person at the receiving end may feel disheartened and their self-confidence shattered.

 People that criticize often mean well but they are not aware that if they want to help, they should provide feedback, not criticism.
-Feedback weighs in on both the negative and positive and also provides solutions for improvement.
+Feedback weighs in on both the negative and positive and also provides improvement solutions.

 When faced with criticism, the best way to handle it, according to Bob Proctor is to react calmly and say thank you, I don’t choose to do that.
 If you don’t react calmly it’s mainly because your self-esteem needs improvement.